upday/upday.github.io/_posts/blog/2017-03-09-public_speaking_intros.md

 I decided to embrace the emotions and share them with my audience, to use them as a way of creating a better connection with them.

 The theme of my latest talk was *"Telling Our Story"*.
 I started by telling the audience that it’s hard for me to share a personal story in front of strangers and that I want to get to know them a bit first.
-Then I said my name and what I do and I asked who else in the audience is like me, a developer, who is a QA, who’s a Product Manager and so on, trying to find out who my audience is.
+Then I introduced myself and asked who else in the audience is like me, a developer, who is a QA, who’s a Product Manager and so on, trying to find out who my audience is.
 Once I knew them a bit, so we weren’t strangers anymore, I declared that I was ready to start sharing my story.

 #### This intro served several purposes:
 * **It allows the audience to identify with the speaker** — for most of us is hard to share personal details on stage.